xdanradu/xdanradu.github.io/_posts/2018-10-08-javascript-first-app.markdown

 The counter value is displayed in a __\<span\>__ element.
 Some alternatives for displaying text values are: __\<p\>__, __\<h1\>__, __\<div\>__.

-Also in the HTML file I included jQuery that helps us easily link a JavaScript object to the graphical element in HTML.
+Also in the HTML file I included jQuery library that helps us easily link a JavaScript object to the graphical element in HTML.
 After that we can control the UI object from JavaScript (ex: change the text, size, color, position).

 ```javascript
 /* script.js */